 The approaching fishing season comes with a reminder from the Minnesota Department of Natural Resources to always follow state laws to prevent the spread of aquatic invasive species.

-“All anglers and boaters in Minnesota are required to take three simple steps: clean, drain, dispose,” Kirlin said.
-“It’s not only the best way to prevent the spread of aquatic invasive species, but it’s also the law in Minnesota.”
+“All boaters in Minnesota are required to take three simple steps: clean, drain, dispose,” Kirlin said.
+“It’s not only the best way to prevent the spread of aquatic invasive species, it’s also the law in Minnesota.”

 People must clean aquatic plants and debris from watercraft, drain lake or river water and keep drain plugs out during transport, and dispose of unwanted bait in the trash, not in the water.

 In addition to these required steps, the DNR also recommends that anglers: